Revisiting Knowledge Distillation via Label Smoothing Regularization: Knowledge Distillation and Label Smoothing Regularization

-which is a mixture of $q(k)$ and a fixed distribution $u(k)$, with weight $\alpha$.
+In LSR, it minimizes the cross-entropy between modified label distribution ${q}'(k)$ and the network output $p(k)$, where ${q}'(k)$ is the smoothed label distribution formulated as which is a mixture of $q(k)$ and a fixed distribution $u(k)$, with weight $\alpha$.
 Usually, the $u(k)$ is uniform distribution as $u(k)=1/K$.
-The cross-entropy loss $H({q}', p)$ defined over the smoothed labels is

-where $D_{KL}$ is the Kullback-Leibler divergence (KL divergence) and $H(u)$ denotes the entropy of $u$ and is a constant for the fixed uniform distribution $u(k)$.
+The cross-entropy loss $H({q}', p)$ defined over the smoothed labels is where $D_{KL}$ is the Kullback-Leibler divergence (KL divergence) and $H(u)$ denotes the entropy of $u$ and is a constant for the fixed uniform distribution $u(k)$.
 Thus, the loss function of label smoothing to model $S$ can be written as

 For knowledge distillation, the teacher-student learning mechanism is applied to improve the performance of the student.
-We assume the student is the model $S$ with output prediction $p(k)$, and the output prediction of the teacher network is $p^{t}_{\tau}(k)=\softmax(z^{t}_{k})=\frac{\exp(z^{t}_{k}/\tau)}{\sum_{i=1}^{K}\exp(z^{t}_{i}/\tau)}$, where $z^{t}$ is the output logits of the teacher network and $\tau$ is the temperature to soften $p^{t}(k)$ (written as $p^{t}_{\tau}(k)$ after softened).
+We assume the student is the model $S$ with output prediction $p(k)$, and the output prediction of the teacher network is $p^{t}_{\tau}(k)=softmax(z^{t}_{k})=\frac{\exp(z^{t}_{k}/\tau)}{\sum_{i=1}^{K}\exp(z^{t}_{i}/\tau)}$, where $z^{t}$ is the output logits of the teacher network and $\tau$ is the temperature to soften $p^{t}(k)$ (written as $p^{t}_{\tau}(k)$ after softened).
 The idea behind knowledge distillation is to let the student (the model $S$) mimic the teacher by minimizing the cross-entropy loss and KL divergence between the predictions of student and teacher as

 Comparing Eq.~(\ref{eqn:LS_loss}) and Eq.~(\ref{eqn:KD_loss}), we find the two loss functions have a similar form.
 The only difference is that the $p^{t}_{\tau}(k)$ in $D_{KL}(p^{t}_{\tau}, p_{\tau})$ is a distribution from a teacher model and $u(k)$ in $D_{KL}(u, p)$ is the pre-defined uniform distribution.
 From this view, we can consider KD as a special case of LSR where the smoothing distribution is learned but not pre-defined.
 On the other hand, if we view the regularization term $D_{KL}(u, p)$ as a virtual teacher model of knowledge distillation, this teacher model will give a uniform probability to all classes, meaning it has a random accuracy (1\% accuracy for CIFAR100, 0.1\% accuracy for ImageNet).